script-fu/artbox/content/hub/docs/folder/Installation.md

 ## Dependencies

 Here is the [official guide](https://developer.gimp.org/core/setup/build/linux/).
 The suggestion to look at [this](https://gitlab.gnome.org/GNOME/gimp/-/blob/master/.gitlab-ci.yml) file, that builds GIMP in the GitLab CI environment, is worth following.
 That file lists all the dependencies the GIMP Dev build process needs.
 By using that information we can make a bash script to install those packages on our system.
-Save the following code block to a file called "install-GIMP-dep.sh" and execute it by following the instructions below.
+Save the following code block to a file called `install-GIMP-dep.sh` and execute it by following the instructions below.

 To execute the script: